Adam Orleton: In literature

+Marlowe makes Mortimer responsible for sending the letter, and does not mention the Bishop of Hereford, who was the author.
+This is another instance in which Marlowe puts the Bishop of Hereford in the background during the trouble over the imprisoned king in order to throw Mortimer into the limelight.

 Orleton is a supporting character in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
 He was portrayed by Jean Lanier in the 1972 French miniseries adaptation of the series, and by Serge Maillat in the 2005 adaptation.